Your Ad Here

 Back at trackside, the Indian Vendors were hard at work selling their goods.

-The La Castenda at Las Vegas during our station stop there.
-At 5:15 PM they called us in and was seated with Beth again, Amy going to Raton and Aubery going to New York City.
+At 5:15 PM, they called our reservations and I was seated with Beth again, Amy, going to Raton and Aubery, going to New York City.

-There was no Braised Beef selection tonight so I had the Pork Chop again with Chocolate Cake which was another full filling meal as we closed in on Raton.
+There was no braised beef selection tonight so I had the pork chop again with chocolate cake, which was another fulfilling meal as we closed in on Raton.
 "Tales of the Crystal Flute" was my next musical number for this early evening.

-East of Trinidad the western sky got interesting.
-We made our way to La Junta, a fresh air stop before I made up my bed for the night.
+East of Trinidad the western sky became interesting.
+We made our way to La Junta, a fresh air stop, before I made up my bed for the night.

-4/15/06 I woke up just before Holiday, Kansas and was in the Dining Car when we stopped at the Argentine fuel Pads.
+4/15/2006 I woke up just before Holiday, Kansas and was in the dining car when we stopped at the Argentine Yard fuel pads.
 I was seated with Bob from Portland, Carol from Naperville and Jay going to Washington, DC.

-French Toast and Sausage Patties this morning before we arrived into Kansas City where I detrained.
+I had the French Toast and Sausage Patties this morning, before we arrived in Kansas City where I detrained.

 Anne Rutledge Train 314.